So, the StreamZoo went down, sadly.

 Why am I talking about all this stuff?
 Because I realized I'm more productive in shooting with phones than with my DSLR, nowdays.

 Today professional photographers are doing phonetography too.
 And, surprisingly, many of them joined the game, called Instagram.
 And yes, they're making amazing shots there, because of the same reason - it does not matter what are you shooting with, it's your mind that matters.
-And Instagram is simulating some skills, so that is why it's popular around the beginners and amateur.
+And Instagram is simulating some skills, so that is why it's popular around the beginners and amateurs.

 Yes, the Instagram is a game.
 Or microphotography, as I call it (I love to add micro-